XCF SAF Portfolio

 XCF Global is driving the future of SAF with a robust production pipeline

-Synthetic Aviation Fuel is a synthetic kerosene derived from renewable, non-food feedstocks such as waste oils and fats, municipal green waste, and non-food crops.
+Sustainable Aviation Fuel is a synthetic kerosene derived from waste- and residue-based feedstocks such as waste oils, agricultural residues, animal fats, and co-products from industrial agriculture.
 SAF provides a cleaner alternative to traditional jet fuel while maintaining the same performance standards

 Compared to conventional jet fuel, SAF can reduce lifecycle carbon emissions by up to 80%.
 It achieves this by recycling CO2 absorbed by biomass during the feedstock's growth cycle, effectively preventing the release of new carbon into the atmosphere.
 SAF is a "drop-in" fuel, seamlessly integrating with existing aviation engines, infrastructure, and fueling systems without requiring modifications.